 The Darebin Mayor’s Writing Award

-The winner of this year’s award will receive a prize of $2000.
-Additionally, two shortlisted writers will each receive a prize of $500.
-Entries will be judged by a panel of three professional writers: Louise Swinn, Susan Johnston and Adolfo Aranjuez.
+The winner of this year’s award received a prize of $2000.
+Additionally, two shortlisted writers each received a prize of $500.
+Entries were judged by a panel of three professional writers: Louise Swinn, Susan Johnston and Adolfo Aranjuez.

-Entries must be submitted by Sunday 30 April at 5pm.
+Entries were submitted by Sunday 30 April at 5pm.

-The winner will be announced at a special event on Thursday 8 June, 2017.
+The winner was announced at a special event on Thursday 8 June, 2017.

 2016 Darebin Mayor’s Writing Awards for Flash Fiction